LostRhapsody/blackgate/README.md

 The goal is simple: A rust server that handles common API tasks such as managing routes, upstreams, authentication, authorization, metrics, logging, and documentation.

-Current Progress: 2%
+Current Progress: 3%

 Status:
 - Black Gate can accept a new route record, which includes an upstream and path, along with optional values for authentication and HTTP method.
 - Black Gate adds this route record to the database.
-- When the HTTP server is run and we navigate to that path, a request for the upstream URI is built using any authentication stored in the record.
+- When the HTTP server is run and we send a request to that path, a request for the upstream URI is built using any authentication stored in the record.
 - The HTTP request is executed and the response is returned to the client.
+- The request and response metrics are logged.
 - Black Gate can list the route records in the DB.
 - Black Gate can remove routes from the DB.
 - This is all controlled via a CLI